ethpandaops/ethereum-package/README.md

   # network parameter num_validator_keys_per_node
   validator_count: null

+  # Prometheus additional configuration for a given participant prometheus target.
+  # Execution, beacon and validator client targets on prometheus will include this
+  # configuration.
+  prometheus_config:
+    # Scrape interval to be used.
+Default to 15 seconds
+    scrape_interval: 15s
+    # Additional labels to be added.
+Default to empty
+    labels: {}

 # Default configuration parameters for the Eth network
 network_params:
   # The network ID of the network.